mixxxdj/manual/source/chapters/library.rst

    Import playlists by drag-and-dropping them into a playlist in the sidebar.
    :guilabel:`Import playlist` and :guilabel:`Export playlist` context menu options remember the last selected playlist directory.
+   Displays the total number of tracks, and the total duration next to the playlist's name.

 Right-click on an existing playlist's name to access the different features in the context menu: